reactivesw/DevProc/frontend/start_a_new_vue_project.md

 ```

 ### 3.3.
 Create a Style File with Standard Style
-create the `src/styles` folder and create a `style.scss` file with the following content:
+create a `src/styles` folder and create a `style.scss` file with the following content:
 ```
 @import "../../node_modules/bootstrap/scss/bootstrap-flex.scss";
 ```